john-cinquegrana/discord-bots/readme.md

 This is my second attempt at a bot.
 This bot uses the [discord.py](https://discordpy.readthedocs.io/en/latest/index.html) python library for easy additions.
 The library is amazing, check it out if you have any questions.
 ### Using the pyBot
 #### File requirements
 The pybot first and foremost requires an 'info.json' folder.
-A sample folder is given below.
+A sample file is given below.
 Don't give anyone access to this json folder as it holds your bot key.

 {
-    "token": "your-token-here",
+	"token": "your token here",
-    "file-paths": [
-        {
+	"file-paths": {
 		"responses": "bot-responses.txt",
 		"facts": "facts.txt",
-        "notes": "notes.txt",'
+		"notes": "notes.txt",
 		"quotes": "quotes.txt"
+	},
+	"ydl_opts": {
+		"format": "bestaudio/best",
+		"postprocessors": [
+			{
+				"key": "FFmpegExtractAudio",
+				"preferredcodec": "mp3",
+				"preferredquality": "192"
 			}
 		]
+	},
+	"var": {
+		"volume": 0.2
 	}
+}

 The text files mentioned in the 'info.json' file should also exist.
 As of now the code may err if they don't exist, however in some cases it may create them instead of erring (Update to be fixed soon so that none of them err).
+The volume field is a float 0-1 that indicates how load music is played.
+It can be set by the 'volume' command.
 #### Bot commands
 This is directly copied from the /help command of the bot
 ##### Music: